wernsey/skeem/Readme.md

 ## Design Considerations

-* One of the issues with my error handling is how to track the line number in the source file in the `Expr` objects as the file is being parsed, like I do for other interpreters I've written, but this could be a bit problematic given that many (most?) of the `Expr` objects are created at run-time.
+* One of the issues with my error handling is how to track the line number in the source file in the `SkObj` objects as the file is being parsed, like I do for other interpreters I've written, but this could be a bit problematic given that many (most?) of the `SkObj` objects are created at run-time.
 * I'll probably need an `expand()` like [lispy][lispy2]'s eventually if I'm to implement quasiquotes.
   I didn't think it necessary yet since skeem does most of the error checking and transforms elsewhere already.